Sign in

 CEO Eugene Sheridan stated that Navitas sees a significant opportunity to push frequency and efficiency with its new low-voltage GaN, creating a strong value proposition over silicon, especially when combined with the new Infineon partnership.
 Regarding liquid cooling, Sheridan positioned it as a necessary enabler for the entire data center industry, arguing that it accelerates the demand for more power, higher energy savings, and greater power density, making it a net benefit for power semiconductor companies.

-Jack Egan's questions to Coherent Corp (COHR) leadership
+Jack Egan's questions to COHERENT (COHR) leadership

 Jack Egan from Charter Equity Research asked for more specifics on the datacom yield improvements, such as their source and whether they were one-time or ongoing.
 He also inquired about potential strategic changes in sales, marketing, or distribution.